ndminhvn/COSC4353_Group52/README.md

     - Fill in the `.env` file
     - Start server: `npm start`
     - Start unit-test: `npm test`
   - Database:
-      - Install Postgres 15 on your computer and start the database: `https://www.postgresql.org/download/`
+    - Install Postgres 15 on your computer and start the database: https://www.postgresql.org/download/
-      - pgAdmin as database manager: `https://www.pgadmin.org/download/`
+    - pgAdmin as database manager: https://www.pgadmin.org/download/
-        - Register a new server, make sure the `name` in general and `hostname` are the same, everything else can stay the same.
+      - Register a new server (specify the connection - this will be used in `server/.env` file)
       - Create the server.
-        - Go to your `.env` file and enter in your local settings.
+      - Go to your `server/.env` file and enter in your database connection.
-      - If successfully connected, prompt will display during `npm start`
+    - If successfully connected, prompt will display during `npm start` (backend)